 On May 2, 2022, Switzerland lifted all remaining Covid-related entry requirements for travellers entering the country, regardless of country of origin.
-Until then, all countries outside the Schengen zone, apart from a list of exceptions, were deemed “high-risk” by the State Secretariat for Migration (SEM), meaning tourists or jobseekers from those countries were unable to enter under normal procedures.

 Since February 17, health-related measures for people entering the country have also been liftedExternal link.
 It is no longer necessary to provide proof of vaccination, recovery or a negative test or complete an entry form.

 The official government TravelcheckExternal link programme and the SEMExternal link website have detailed information on who is allowed to enter Switzerland and under which conditions.
 The FOPH also provides up-to-date informationExternal link.